Legislation and guidelines relating to sentencing in the Magistrates’ Court

-The Sentencing Act 1991 (Vic) (‘Sentencing Act’) provides sentencing guidelines and lists the penalties available in Magistrates’ Courts for people found guilty of offences by Victorian courts (except the Children’s An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. (s 4), which has its own sentences; see Chapter 1.4: The Children’s Court).
+The Sentencing Act 1991 (Vic) (‘Sentencing Act’) provides sentencing guidelines and lists the penalties available in Magistrates’ Courts for people found guilty of offences by Victorian courts (except the Children’s Court (s 4), which has its own sentences; see Chapter 1.4: The Children’s Court).
 The Sentencing Act is subject to regular legislative changes.

-The references to Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. in this chapter are to the Sentencing Act 1991 (Vic), unless otherwise stated.
+The references to legislation in this chapter are to the Sentencing Act 1991 (Vic), unless otherwise stated.

 Section 5(1) of the Sentencing Act sets out the purposes of sentencing, which are: